JoanSano/Structural-Functional-Rearrangement/README.md

 # Structural-Functional-Rearrangement
 Repository for the codes used in the study of structural and functional networks in brain tumors and surgery.

-Research conducted by Joan Falcó-Roget, Fabio Sambataro, Alberto Cacciola and Alessandro Crimi [1].
+Research conducted by Joan Falcó-Roget, Fabio Sambataro, Alberto Cacciola and Alessandro Crimi [1,2].
+Original raw data without nodule segmentation [3].

-If you use this code or data please consider citing:
+If you use this code or data please consider citing the following works:

 [1] Falcó-Roget, J., et al. Functional and Structural Reorganization in Brain Tumors: A Machine Learning Approach Using Desynchronized Functional Oscillations.
-Communications Biology, 2024 (Accepted)
+Communications Biology, 2024.
+DOI: https://doi.org/10.1038/s42003-024-06119-3

 [2] Falcó-Roget, J., Crimi, A. Bayesian Filtered Generation of Post-surgical Brain Connectomes on Tumor Patients.
 Imaging Systems for GI Endoscopy, and Graphs in Biomedical Image Analysis, 2022.
 DOI: https://doi.org/10.1007/978-3-031-21083-9_8